 PhD candidates employed by the Institute are generally appointed for a period of four years.
 The management team of the Institute, however, may reduce this to a three-year period whenever it considers this justified because of the pre-education and state of affairs of the project of the PhD candidate.

 Most members of the institute, including the PhD candidates, are housed together in the Johan Huizinga building, creating a stimulating intellectual environment and a genuine academic community.
-Of particular importance in this context are the PhD conferences that are held twice a year, where staff members and PhD candidates meet to discuss research findings, develop research skills, and socialize.
 Members of the Institute frequently organize conferences, workshops, lectures and book presentations which are open to anyone interested in the topic under discussion.
 The workplaces available for PhD candidates in the Johan Huizinga building and adjacent locations include all the necessary facilities (desk, computer and library access).

-In case PhD candidates are funded (employed) by the Institute for History, they will be selected by the PhD committee of the Institute.
+In case PhD candidates are employed by the Institute for History, they will be selected by the PhD committee of the Institute.
 In case PhD candidates are sponsored by an external funding agency, and accountability for the funding is a responsibility of the Institute for History, they will be selected by an ad hoc committee.
 In all instances the supervisor of the candidate and the director of research Dr. P.J.J.
 Meel will be part of this committee.

 Admission of contract and external PhD candidates